 The fit and proper test is a series of checks carried out by HM Revenue and Customs (HMRC) to make sure that you and certain people involved in running your business meet the requirements of the Money Laundering Regulations.

-- the sole proprietor of the business
+- a ‘beneficial owner’ of the business

-- a partner in the business
+- a person who is in effect directing the business